Hannah Comp was born on Dec. 13, 1840, the daughter of Jacob and Elizabeth "Betsy" (Sturtz) Comp Sr. She may also have used the name "Ada."

 Daughter H. Caroline "Carrie" England (1887-1977) was born on Dec.
 14, 1887.
 She never married but pursued a professional career working as a bookkeeper in a loan office in Somerset, Somerset County, PA.
 Circa 1940, when the federal census enumeration was made, she lodged in the home of 49-year-old widow Grace J. Scott in Somerset.
 In time she relocated to Washington, DC.
 Her final years were spent in Daytona Beach, FL.
 She died on Aug.
 28, 1977.
 Burial was in Bellevue Memorial Park, with Rev. Dr. Theodore Rogers leading the funeral service.
 An obituary appeared a month later in the Meyersdale Republic.

 ~ Son William Irvin Diehl ~

 Son William Irvin Diehl (1867-1948) was born on May 25 or 26, 1867 in Bedford County.

-Then by 1910 he moved to Cumberland, MD, where he boarded with his sister Hannah Hillegass and was a two-decade employee of the Kelly-Springfield Tire Company, operating an elevator, retiring in about 1940.
+Then by 1910 he moved to Cumberland, MD, where he boarded with his sister Hannah Hillegass.
+He was a two-decade employee of the Kelly-Springfield Tire Company, operating an elevator at its Cumberland tire plant, retiring in about 1940.